-C. Conclusions on the grouping of substances and read-across approach
+B. Conclusions on the grouping of substances and read-across approach ii.
+Assessment of the identity of the test material

-As explained above, you have not established that relevant hazard and fate properties of the Substance can be predicted from data on the analogue substance.
+As explained above, you have not established that relevant hazard properties of the Substance can be predicted from data on the analogue substance.
 Therefore, your adaptation does not comply with the general rules of adaptation as set out in Annex XI, Section 1.5. and your grouping and read-across approach is rejected.